rcmp-grc/rcmp-grc.github.io/templates-modeles/gazette/gazette-home-accueil-en.md

         </section>
         <section class="col-md-4 mrgn-bttm-lg pddng-lft-0" id="s5">
             <h2 class="h4 mrgn-tp-lg mrgn-bttm-lg">About Gazette magazine</h2>
-            <p>First published in 1939, the Gazette covers the latest topics in policing, offers crime-prevention and safety tips, and highlights the exceptional work of <abbr>RCMP</abbr> employees at home and abroad.</p>
+            <p>First published in 1939, the Gazette covers the latest topics in policing, offers crime-prevention and safety tips, and highlights the exceptional work of RCMP employees at home and abroad.</p>
             <p>We publish all our content online.</p>
             <p>Contact us at <a href="mailto:gazette@rcmp-grc.gc.ca">gazette@rcmp-grc.gc.ca</a></p>
         </section>